jim-easterbrook/pywws/doc_src/guides/language.rst

 Getting started
 ---------------

-Your pywws directory should already have a subdirectory called translations.
+Your pywws directory should already have a subdirectory called pywws/lang.
-This contains the existing set of language files, for example ``translations/sv/pywws.po`` contains the Swedish translations.
+This contains the existing set of language files, for example ``pywws/lang/sv/LC_MESSAGES/pywws.po`` contains the Swedish translations.
 If one of these languages is what you need, then edit your weather.ini file and add a ``language`` entry to the ``[config]`` section, for example::

    [config]